1. Introduction

 A local copy of the source files can be found under phaseshifts/lib/.phsh.orig/phsh[0-2].f.

-1.1.
+1.2.1.
 About the code

-The example source codes provided in this package are intended to be instructional in calculating phase shifts.
+The example source code provided in this package are intended to be instructional in calculating phase shifts.
 While it is not recommended to use the example code in production, the code should be sufficient to explain the general use of the library.

 If you aren’t familiar with the phase shift calculation process, you can read further information in doc/ folder: